abdul2801/Wifi_App/README.md

 - The app runs in the background, automatically logging you in whenever the network is detected.
 - You can view real-time logs of the app's activity in the Logcat viewer.

-## Code Overview

-### `MainActivity.java`
-- Handles the main UI and user interaction.
-- Stores user credentials and triggers the auto-login process.

-### `LogcatRetriever.java`
-- Retrieves and filters logcat logs to monitor app activity.

-### `NetworkLoginService.java`
-- A background service that detects the IIIT Kottayam network and performs the login automatically.

-### `SimpleSecureStorage.java`
-- A utility class for storing and retrieving user credentials securely using `SharedPreferences`.

-## Notes

-- **Continuous Operation**: The app is designed to run continuously in the background.
-Ensure your device settings allow background activity for the app.
-- **Battery Usage**: Running continuously in the background may impact battery life, depending on your device's power management settings.

 ## Contributing